Blog|

 Web accessibility has recently grown significantly in importance in the digital world.
 Nevertheless, less than 2% of the top a million websites are accessible.

-Insufficient alternative text for visual content
+Insufficient alternative text

 Nowadays, most social networking platforms and content management systems provide an internal feature for adding alt text to photographs.
 So, getting the alt text alternative is straightforward for you.